cmackeen/cmackeen.github.io/docs/projects/supratmos.md

 {% include pload_surface.html %}

 The above interactive plot is an estimation based on a flameproof shell of 6cm of foam with density = 25kg/m³ .
 It is clear how dramatically the payload decreases with altitude.
-This payload, like in the following plots, is simply defined by the net mass the balloon displaced of air.
-That is, it is the mass of air displaced minus the mass of hydrogen gas minus mass of foam and mylar.
+This payload, like in the following plots, is simply defined by the net mass of aerostatic unit.
+More explicitly:

+$$payload = V_{bal} ( \rho_{air} - \rho_{H_2} ) - (M_{mylar}+M_{foam}) $$

 Now, a more concise plot.
-This plot shows "critical lines" for different foam thicknesses and payloads, with the balloon held at constant volume via venting (like before).
+This plot shows "critical lines" of equivalent payload for different foam thicknesses (red/blue) and payloads (solid/dashed), with the balloon held at constant volume via venting (like before).
 Bear in mind the y-axis is on a log scale.

 {% include critvol_alt_fullmsl.html %}

+With the aformentioned density and thickness, it seems a reasonable estimate to balloon volume for this simplified unit is ~7000 m³ (*r ~ 12m*).
+This takes into consideration we keep the balloon at constant volume and vent hydrogen to equilibrate pressure.
+The next post will expound upon tradeoffs of partial filling at sea-level.

 ## So, How Much can Hydrogen lift?